 rm *.txt

-will run its recipe regardless of whether a file with that name exists or what its last modification time is.
-Here is the complete Makefile
+Before running make, let’s include another special phony target, .PHONY, where we define all the targets that are not files. make will run its recipe regardless of whether a file with that name exists or what its last modification time is.
+Here is the complete Makefile:

 .PHONY: all welcome generate clean